 Non-Georgia Tech employees or Georgia Tech employees who are not eligible for insurance benefits

-Upon arrival to the U.S., you have the ability to enroll in one of two plans offered to J scholars at Georgia Tech:
+Upon arrival to the U.S., you have the option to enroll in one of two plans offered to J scholars at Georgia Tech:

-1) BCBS Student Blue health insurance plan (offered through Georgia Tech)-
+1) Student health insurance plan from United Healthcare (offered through Georgia Tech)-